aranaseb/japanese-parse/README.md

 Todo: Add sentence-ending verb extraction.

-Long-term: Encode words and sentences using a tokenizer like BERT.
+Long-term: Encode words and sentences using someone's BERT tokenizer for japanese (I am not smart or fluent enough to write that!)